keviny1031/ColourGAN/README.md

 ### Dataset

 The dataset used for this case is the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
-It consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
+It consists of 60,000 32x32 colour images in 10 classes, with 6,000 images per class.
 Following the approach in the article, I used only 8000 images from the dataset to train.

 ### Results